Stand in front of the Colorado State Capitol building, and you’ll understand how Denver got its nickname, “The Mile High City.”

-Take advantage of the Beer Trail map to find dozens of brewpubs including the Denver Beer Company, with its adventurous, constantly changing menu.
+Take advantage of the Denver Beer Trail map to find dozens of brewpubs including the Denver Beer Co., with its adventurous, constantly changing menu.
 With loads of brewery tours, rooftop cafés, sports bars, restaurants and shops, Denver offers seemingly endless choices and a great vibe.

 Even though Denver offers a world-class experience, the city’s vibe never feels pretentious.
 It’s a casual city, home to those who appreciate the beauty and richness of the great outdoors and the unique urban offerings around them.

 More experiences nearby